 Cast aside the checkered history, though.
-Evaluate the shearling jacket today, and what you have is an unmistakably stylish and practical coat that pairs with more outfits than you might give it credit for.
+Evaluate the shearling jacket today, and what you have is an unmistakably stylish and practical winter coat that pairs with more outfits than most give it credit for.
 Warm and tactile, it looks, feels and generally is luxury.
 Wealth in sheep’s clothing, if you will.

 Shearling jackets are crafted from costly stuff.
-Unlike your dad’s woolly jumper, shearling is the actual skin of a lamb or sheep with tanned suede on one side, and the treated coat left attached on the other.
+Unlike a woolly jumper, shearling is the actual skin of a lamb or sheep with tanned suede on one side, and the treated coat left attached on the other.

 The process of treating it can make both leather and animal hides comically expensive, and then there’s the legwork in actually fashioning a garment out of it.
 It takes much longer to produce a shearling jacket than it does, say, a cotton bomber jacket, and even clothing manufacturers need to pay the bills.

 If cost and ecology play a part in your decision making, then it doesn’t hurt to consider an imitation.
-PETA claims that several million sheep die every year as wool is sheared too early, or just because of the general pitfalls associated with industrial farming.
-So never discount faux shearling, which can look as good as the real thing and save you several hundred quid in the process, says The Guardian’s deputy fashion editor, Helen Seamons.
+Faux shearling can look as good as the real thing and save you several hundred quid in the process, says The Guardian’s menswear fashion editor, Helen Seamons.

 “I find real shearling to be ethically dubious, so wearing faux is a personal preference,” she says.
 “However, you do need to spend time looking for something that doesn’t look cheap.
 Online shopping won’t give you a real picture of the garment, so invest some time going in-store to feel the actual product.”